You aren't alone if you have ever wondered what fountain pen lingo such as filling systems or nibs mean.

 Starting with the filling system:

-When you hear the phrase "filling system", it is referring to the way that fountain pen ink is put into the fountain pen.
+This refers to the way that ink is put into the fountain pen.

 Let's start at the top and work down the list of the different types of fountain pens.